Douglas Anderson School of the Arts - Theatre Boosters BY-LAWS (Revised July 2021)

 Coffee Bar Committee

 Section 5.
-The Vice President of Membership and Educational Support shall be responsible for ensuring eligibility of membership as well as maintaining records of membership good standing, ensure up-to-date volunteer status records of members, as well as coordination of educational events such as District and State Thespian Festivals, YoungArts, Unified Auditions, Guest Artist workshops and other educational events/programs developed by the theatre faculty, and shall have oversight responsibilities for the following committees:
+The Vice President of Membership and Educational Support shall be responsible for ensuring eligibility of membership as well as maintaining records of membership good standing, ensure up-to-date volunteer status records of members, as well as coordination of educational events such as District and State Thespian Festivals, YoungArts, Unified Auditions, Guest Artist workshops and other educational events/programs developed by the theatre faculty, and shall have oversight responsibilities for the following committees/events:

 College Night Committee